model-checking/cbmc-training/docs/src/faq/loop-unwinding.md

 CBMC is a bounded model checker.
-CBMC works by executing a program for some bounded number of steps and looking of issues that occur within those steps.
-CBMC does not execute a program concretely in the same way the a computer would execute the program (would execute the result of compiling the program).
+CBMC works by executing a program for some bounded number of steps and looking for issues that occur within those steps.
+CBMC does not execute a program concretely in the same way that a computer would execute the program (would execute the result of compiling the program).
 Instead,
 CBMC [symbolically executes](https://en.wikipedia.org/wiki/Symbolic_execution)